danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 # Krita-StableDiffusion-WebUI-Colab

-**What is it** - this is Colab script for https://github.com/Interpause/auto-sd-krita (currently used https://github.com/danilw/auto-sd-krita )
+**What is it** - this is Colab script for https://github.com/Interpause/auto-sd-krita

 ### Instruction to use - Go to https://colab.research.google.com/ press Upload and Upload this file `Krita-StableDiffusionUI.ipynb`, then open it in Colab and follow instruction there.